p2ppsr/cwi-react/README.md

 ```

 There is no need to install a separate version of the authentication library when you use this package.

+## Changing the Redirect URL

+To dynamically change where the user is redirected after authenticating with CWI, set a relative path in `sessionStorage.redirect`.
+Instead of being taken to `mainPage`, the user will be taken to this path.

+## Logging Out

+We persist the user's session with local storage.
+To log the user out:

+- Call the `logout` function from `@p2ppsr/react-cwi/auth`
+- Run `delete localStorage.CWIAuthStateSnapshot`
+- Reset your app to its initial state
+- Go to the Greeter route (default: `/`)

 ## Demo Project